 The “cards” tab on the bottom right of the screen is handy for lots of things.
 By swishing left or right you get easy access to some useful stuff without navigating through menus including:

 - If you want to set wiper speed manually it’s here.
 Pressing the button at the end of the indicator brings it to the front.

 - The trip meter.
 Doesn’t sound that exciting but the trip meter is the best way to keep an eye on your energy consumption when on the road.
 Scrolling up and down gives consumption on this leg of a trip, since you charged, since you reset the trip meter and finally since the car was new.
-As a rule of thumb on a dual motor
+For example as a rule of thumb on my dual motor

 - 270-280Wh per mile is what you should get on the motorway in summer at around 70mph